Tips for Buying a Vehicle in Montana

 If the buyer is going to test drive the vehicle, make certain they have a valid driver license.
 It’s a good idea to be present as a passenger and check with your insurance agent to see if they have a specific requirement about drivers not declared on your policy.

 Allowing a buyer to have an independent mechanic look the vehicle over is a business decision that should be discussed and agreed upon by both you and the buyer.
-Make certain you agree about who is paying for this service.
+Make certain you agree on who is paying for the inspection.

 Take your license plates off the vehicle before giving it to the buyer.